The holomorphic couch theorem: Introduction

 \subsection{Ioffe's theorem}

-A \emph{half-translation structure} on a finite Riemann surface is an atlas of conformal charts (for the surface minus a finite set) whose transition functions are of the form $z \mapsto \pm z+c$ (with some extra condition on the finite set) and in which the surface has finite area.
-This data can be specified by an integrable holomorphic quadratic differential.
-The charts of the half-translation structure should also map the ideal boundary to curves which are piecewise horizontal or vertical.

-A \emph{Teichm\"uller embedding} is an injective map $f:X\to Y$ for which there exist half-translation structures on $X$ and $Y$, and a constant $K \geq 1$ such that: \begin{itemize} \item $f$ is locally of the form $x+iy \mapsto Kx+iy$ (up to sign and translation); \item the ideal boundary of $X$ and $Y$ is horizontal; \item $Y \setminus f(X)$ is a finite union of points and horizontal arcs. \end{itemize}
+A \emph{Teichm\"uller embedding} between finite Riemann surfaces $X$ and $Y$ is an injective continuous map $f:X\to Y$ for which there exists a constant $K \geq 1$ and non-zero integrable holomorphic quadratic differentials on $X$ and $Y$ that extend to be real and non-negative along the ideal boundary, such that $f$ is locally of the form $x+iy \mapsto Kx+iy$ in natural coordinates and $Y \setminus f(X)$ is a finite union of points and horizontal arcs.

 Our main tool is a theorem of Ioffe which says that extremal quasiconformal embeddings and Teichm\"uller embeddings are one and the same \cite{Ioffe}.